There are thousands of private water supplies in Cornwall. These range in source from boreholes and wells to springs and adits.

 Keeping your water supply safe

 There are many things you can do to keep your water supply safe.
 Contamination from a variety of sources can occur potentially at any point throughout a water supply system if it is not robust and adequately protected.
-The Drinking Water Inspectorate have produced a leaflet outlining the measures you can take to prevent and remediate the main forms of contamination that pose a risk to a private water supply.

 We can also offer services for testing the water quality of swimming pools, spa pools and hot tubs, to check they meet the requirements of the Pool Water Treatment Advisory Group.